– Advertisement / Advertise with Us

 Newly hatched Coturnix quail are very cute and precocious.

 When they dry off from hatching, Coturnix quail are just about the cutest things imaginable.
-They are tiny little birds, but they start running around, drinking, feeding, flapping and acting like 2-week old chickens when they are an hour old.
+They are tiny little birds, but they start running around, drinking, feeding, flapping, and acting like 2-week old chickens when they are an hour old.
 In fact, the baby quail are known officially as “buttons.”
 I suppose because they are as cute as buttons.

 A small home incubator is the best way to create a Coturnix flock quickly.